 Ubuntu/Debian:

-Input following command and update default routing.
+Input the following command and update default routing.

 # vi /etc/sysconfig/network